lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 [![Self-join for comparison](/1_Files_&_Data/SQL-concept-graphics/self-compare.png)]()

 As an alternative to using a self-join, you could use a SQL **subquery**.
 In this case, that subquery would be a nested `SELECT` statement using the SQL aggregate function `MAX` to filter the date values.
+Use the `experiments` table.

 Both approaches yield the correct result.
 There are two factors in determining which query approach is best.
 Those factors are the following:
 1. Are you more comfortable writing set-based queries?
 Then use the self-join approach.
 Alternatively, you can use the subquery approach if that is more natural for you.
 2. Performance overhead in BigQuery.
 At these small example amounts, query performance won't differ.
 However, with production-sized tables, performance can differ due to other factors (table partitioning for example).
 Query performance tuning is a complex topic is beyond the scope of this course.

 ### ❓Q4: Return the names of experiments that were performed before some Gasch experiment
-    - TABLES: `experiments`

     - SQL Query Pattern: